williamyhg1/odin-recipes/README.md

 #HTML

-This project is to use HTML to create a simple recipes website.
+This project is to use HTML to create a simple recipe website.